Intended Learning Outcomes

 - explain the physiology underpinning respiratory techniques commonly employed by a respiratory physiotherapist, such as cough, huff and breathing exercise

-- use those concepts to assist with clinical decisions associated with positioning of patients and the selection of appropriate interventions that address issues relefant to a patient's respiratory mechanics
+- apply the concepts of equal pressure point, airway and elastic resistance, pulmonary compliance, work of breathing, and the relationship between pleural pressure, alveolar expansion and ventilation, to assist with clinical decisions associated with positioning of patients and the selection of appropriate interventions that address issues relevant to a patient’s respiratory mechanics

 Review of respiratory physiology: ventilation and perfusion relationship